 Traffic Jams Accessibility Report

-Traffic Jams offers 10 accessibility features in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 11 accessibility features for Traffic Jams in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Traffic Jams is a puzzle party game where you direct traffic in VR using just hand gestures.
 It looks like a Pixar movie when you put the headset on, but the fun here is controlling the chaos (or often not controlling it).
 Along with the single-player where the game provides the traffic, the multiplayer mode has up to four friends generating the traffic to hit different objectives.

-Traffic Jams has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Traffic Jams, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Traffic Jams which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Traffic Jams, and offer accessibility features for Difficulty:

-Traffic Jams has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Traffic Jams which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.